 Mold and mildew can cause terrible allergic reactions and can sometimes be challenging to identify.
 Make sure that seal your sinks and showers properly to avoid bacteria from growing.

-It would help if you also made sure that the areas are well ventilated to keep it cool and dry.
+It would help to ensure that the areas were well ventilated to keep them cool and dry.

 Reducing Allergens in Your Home